 Tropical forests, open woodlands, and secondary growth of northwestern Colombia.

+Omnivorous.
 Primary components are insects, fruits, plant exudates (such as sap and gums) and nectar.
-Other foods include some tender vegetation, spiders, small vertebrates, and birds eggs.
+Other foods include some tender vegetation, spiders, small vertebrates, and birds' eggs.
 Mice, frogs, birds and such are skillfully killed by a quick head bite, a learned behavior.

 LIFE CYCLE/SOCIAL STRUCTURE:

 Tamarins are diurnal and arboreal, sheltering at night in tree cavities or forks.
-They live in small groups of 3-9 (on average) in a defended territory.
+They live in small groups the average 3-9 individuals in a defended territory.
 A group may consist of a dominant mated pair and their young of both sexes.
 These subordinates sometimes form small groups of their own within the home range of the main groups.
 They enter and leave the main groups and possibly sometimes remain and rise to breeding position.
 Females give birth to two babies, rarely three.
 Gestation is 140 days and birth takes place between January and June.
 The father and sometimes other adults assist in birth and carry the offspring, transferring it back to the mother at feeding time.
-The mother needs help, since this small animal gives birth to twins weighing about 25 %of her body weight.
+The mother needs help, since this small animal gives birth to twins weighing about 25% of her body weight.
 At 4 weeks the young will accept soft food in addition to milk.
 Sexual maturity is attained at 18 months.
 Life span in captivity has been as high as 25 years.

 Claw-like nails help them grip branches better, since their small size and non-opposable fingers make encircling difficult.
 Long limbs and the extremely long tail make them excellent jumpers.
 They move from tree to tree by running quadrupedally along horizontal branches and leaping as much as three meters to a branch in an adjacent tree.

 Researchers say their repertory of 38 distinct sounds is unusually sophisticated, conforming to grammatical rules and able to express curiosity, fear, dismay, playfulness, warnings, joy and calls to young.
-Research also shows cottontops to be cooperative and pacifist to a surprising degree.
+Research also shows cotton-tops to be cooperative and pacifist to a surprising degree.
 Adults share food with the young in their group, even those that are not related to them.
-They carry each other children around and protect them from danger.
-They accept newcomers into their fold readily.
-The newcomers immediately start doing sentry duty and caring for the young.
+They carry each other's children around and protect them from danger.
 Adults forgo their own fertility for long stretches of time while they practice being good parents by rearing offspring of other monkeys.
 The breeding female does not keep other females docile through intimidation and constant stress, but instead the helping females are unstressed and seem to be choosing not to ovulate until their turn comes.
+Cotton-top tamarins are territorial, though males and females react to intruders differently.
+Males are more tolerant of female intruders and are more aggressive toward male intruders, while females are somewhat intolerant of intruders of both sexes and display threateningly.
+When neighboring groups of cotton-top tamarins encounter each other, there is not usually physical contact between members of the different groups though there may be threat displays.

 STATUS IN WILD: